 Matlock is the seat of local government for Derbyshire with the County Council Offices comprising the largest local employer who is putting to good use the impressive Victorian buildings that were constructed by John Smedley to cater for those that came here in years gone by to 'take of the Matlock natural spring waters'.

-Local attractions of steam railways that run from Matlock to nearby Rowsley, children's adventure lands at Matlock Bath, caves and cable cars that have drawn millions to visit the area over the decades, have all been overseen by an imposing Riber Castle, that may soon be re-invigorated to once more be residential.
+Local attractions of steam railways that run along the Derwent Valley from Matlock to nearby Rowsley, Gullivers' Kingdom children's adventure lands at Matlock Bath, as well as the Heights of Abraham caves and cable cars and the Crich Tramway Village that have drawn millions to visit the area over the decades, have all been overseen by an imposing Riber Castle, that may soon be re-invigorated to once more be residential.

-We are surrounded by fascinating and awe-inspiring places including the Derwent Valley Mills world heritage site and fabulous country homes including Chatsworth.
+We are surrounded by fascinating and awe-inspiring places including the Derwent Valley Mills world heritage site, the Lumsdale Valley industrial heritage site and fabulous country homes including Chatsworth & Haddon Hall.